znck/znck.dev/src/blog/articles/2019-grammarly-in-code/readme.md

 <figcaption>Initial message sent to Grammarly server for grammar anaylsis</figcaption>
 </figure>

 In response to the `submit_ot` action, the server sends a series of `alert` actions.
 Each `alert` action represents some issue in the document.
-The `alert` actions are followed by a `finished` action which signifies end of diagnostics list.
+The `alert` actions are followed by a `finished` action which signifies the end of diagnostics list.

 In [Stewart McGown implementation of Grammarly API](https://github.com/stewartmcgown/grammarly-api), the `finished` message is used as the end of the transaction, and all `alert` messages received so far are returned as resolved promise form the `analyze` method.
 I feel it's sufficient for immutable text, but I don't have immutable text, my text changes with every keypress.
 So, I started editing in Grammarly editor and monitored the socket connection.